sasha-byke/ml-api/README.md

 # start the server
 CMD ["uvicorn", "main:app", "--port", "5000", "--host", "0.0.0.0"]
 ```
-So let's break down what happens here, first of all parameter `--extra-index-url` for `pip` is the way to say to pip to not download packages from "default" repository but to actually go to a private one (for us, that would be our Azure artifacts).
-In order to communicate to that storage, we create environmental variable `PRIVATE_PIP_AZURE_ARTIFACTS_URL` that is basically storing the PAT (secret) and a domain name of our artifact.
+So let's break down what happens here, first of all, parameter `--extra-index-url` for `pip` is the way to say to pip to not download packages from the "default" repository but to actually go to a private one (for us, that would be our Azure artifacts).
+In order to communicate to that storage, we create an environmental variable `PRIVATE_PIP_AZURE_ARTIFACTS_URL` that is basically storing the PAT (secret) and a domain name of our artifact.
 We supply inside of our `pip.url.secret` to that variable so that our docker image knows where to look for our preprocessing package and how to authenticate itself to install the package

 #### Build image
 ```bash